 - You may end up sending messages to malicious individuals or threat actors if Bob happens to misspell email domains, causing these to point to malware-laden or phishing sites.
 (Note that a lot of malicious domains are misspelled variants of legitimate domains.)

 To gain a broader understanding of pharming and how it differs from phishing, watch the video

 Pharming attacks can be classified into several categories:

-- Pharming a single computer: In this scam, a victim receives an email laced with a malicious code that changes his computer’s settings making it open to sending and receiving communications from a malicious site or individual.
+- Pharming a single computer: In this scam, a victim receives an email laced with malicious code that changes his computer’s settings making it open to sending and receiving communications from a malicious site or individual.
 In most cases, pharmers point infected computers to fake websites.
-These sites often look so much like the real ones that the victim ends up entering his/her credentials into forms.
+These sites often look so much like the real ones that the victim ends up entering his or her credentials into forms.

 - Pharming via Domain Name System (DNS) poisoning: This is a more dangerous form of pharming.
 Instead of individually compromising computers, hackers target an organization’s DNS server.
 A DNS server converts IP addresses into domain names and vice versa.
-It can be likened to a phonebook where the IP address acts as the site owner’s phone number and the domain name is his/her office.
+It can be likened to a phonebook where the IP address acts as the site owner’s phone number and the domain name is his or her office address.
 Pharmers can change the contents of an entire phonebook to point all users connected to the affected network to malicious sites.
 This type of attack is also harder to spot because the individual computers won’t show anomalous settings.

 How to Protect against Pharming

 - Choose a reliable Internet service provider (ISP): Trustworthy ISPs can set up an automatic filter for subscribers that would prevent them from being redirected to pharming websites.

 - Always check site links for misspellings: When visiting any site, always double-check if you are on the right and legitimate website.
 Most hackers rely on the spelling mistakes victims make to get them to specially crafted sites.
 Bookmark frequently visited sites, so you won’t have to type their links every single time manually.